 Photo: Chris Barbalis, Unsplash

-Foresight, also called futures research, is a unique field that brings together omnivorous research, systems thinking, analysis, and creativity in order to create plausible images of the future.
+Foresight, also called futures research, is a unique field that brings together omnivorous research, systems thinking, analysis, and creativity.
 But to what end?
-What are the strategic benefits of futures research?
+What are the benefits of this practice?

 Why do organizations use foresight?

 Your organization may be in crisis, teetering on the edge of relevance.

 Your organization may be riding high, looking for the next big bet.